 The make and model of the car you buy are not the only criteria auto insurance companies use to determine your rate.
 Other factors include:

-- Coverage: The type of coverage you choose and the deductible amount will also influence how much you pay for car insurance.
-This can include liability coverage, which covers the other party if you were found at fault in an accident, as well as optional coverage options like medical payments, comprehensive coverage and collision coverage to offer financial protection for you and your vehicle.
-The more coverage selections you have, and the higher their monetary limits, the more you will pay for insurance.
+- Coverage: The type of coverage and deductible you choose will also influence how much you pay for car insurance.
+Liability insurance, which covers other drivers’ costs if you are found at fault for an accident, is typically the base level of coverage and is required in almost every state.
+However, you may elect higher liability limits than what’s required by law for more financial protection and an additional premium.
+Adding on coverage types like medical payments, comprehensive coverage and collision coverage will affect your premium, as well.
+Essentially, the more coverage selections you choose and the higher the coverage limits, the more you will pay for insurance.

 - Location: The state you live in and, in most cases, the ZIP code that you live in matters when it comes to car insurance costs.
 Geo-specific crime rates, population density and crash statistics are considered in setting premiums in most states.

 - Personal information: Your age, gender, marital status, credit score and driving history can be used to determine your rate in most states.
 If there are other drivers in the household, their information matters, too.
 Keep in mind that Hawaii, California, Massachusetts, Michigan, North Carolina and Pennsylvania prohibit the use of gender to determine car insurance rates.
 In addition, the following states ban or restrict the use of credit scores to determine car insurance premiums: California, Hawaii, Massachusetts and Michigan.

 - Vehicle use: How you use your vehicle can impact your rates.
 Statistically, drivers who spend more time on the road are more likely to be involved in an accident.
 As such, insurance companies usually charge less for low-mileage drivers.